Imagine you have an idea and need some funding. You go to a bank. Right? You might have a conversation like this:

 When it comes to crowdfunding, Kickstarter and Indiegogo are the Google and Amazon of the industry.
 They have been crowdfunding mainstays the past decade producing the most consistent results.
 Together they have raised a combined $3 billion for their entrepreneurs.

 - Summary: It wasn’t the first – that distinction goes to ArtistShare – but Kickstarter has been the most successful, raising over $2 billion since coming on-line in 2009.

 - Best For: Creatives.
 Art.
 Film.
 Games.
 Music.
 Publishing.
 Kickstarter gears itself to those wanting to share what they create with the masses.

 - Funding and Fees: If a campaign is unsuccessful, no money changes hands.
-Kickstarter keeps 5% if a campaign meets its funding goal with a processing fee up to 5%.
+Kickstarter keeps 5% if a campaign meets its funding goal with a processing fee of up to 5%.

 - Summary: Launched in 2007, Indiegogo has facilitated over $1 billion in funds across 150,000+ campaigns.